nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 # CLI Syntax

 <div markdown="block" class="alert alert-info">
-**:information_source: Note for seasoned CLI users:**<br>

-This section is intended for non-technical users to understand the CLI syntax.
+**:information_source: Note:** For seasoned CLI users, this section is intended for non-technical users to understand the CLI syntax.
 While A-Bash Book adopts Bash syntax, the implementation is not in parity with Bash's syntax.
 Feel free to skip to [Features](#features).